AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/email-templates-author.md

 * CourseBadge

 You can reset message to the default content by clicking Revert to Original link above the template.
-As you see at the top of the template you can customize the template for multiple roles (Manager, Learner, and so on) &nbsp;depending upon the type of e-mail notification.
+As you see at the top of the template you can customize the template for multiple roles (Manager, Learner, and so on)  depending upon the type of e-mail notification.

 1. Click Save at the bottom of the templates page.
 1. From the Email Templates page, click the Yes/No circular toggle button to send or disable the notification.